 Do I need to do anything to prepare my child for the check?
 No, you do not need to do anything additional to prepare your child for the check.
 As part of usual practice, we will ask you to practise times tables with your child.
 We will have unlimited access to a 'try it out area' from March.
 We can use this to make sure pupils have the necessary support required to access the check.
 This includes opportunities for pupils to familiarise themselves with the check application and try out any access arrangements that may be required.

 How will the results be used?
 We will have access to all our pupils’ results, allowing those pupils who need additional support to be identified.

 Will I receive feedback on my child’s check?
 Yes.
 Your child’s teacher will share your child’s score with you, as they would with all national curriculum assessments.
 There is no pass mark for the check.

 Taken from: Information for parents: 2022 multiplication tables check (see below)

 In science, we will work scientifically to investigate and learn about:

 - recognise some common conductors and insulators, and associate metals with being good conductors.

 This term in PE we will be taking part in:

-Please ensure your PE kit is in school at all times.
+Please ensure your indoor and outdoor PE kit is in school at all times.